How to choose a financial advisor

 Once you've narrowed your list to the top candidates, you know what services they provide and you’re confident in their reputation and qualifications.
 Now you’re ready for your initial meeting.

-At the initial meeting, be prepared to talk about your current financial situation, savings and life goals, risk tolerance, communication style, and how involved you'd like to be in the day-to-day investing.
+At the initial meeting, be prepared to talk about your current financial situation, savings and life goals, risk tolerance, communication style, and how involved you'd like to be in making investing decisions.

 The purpose of the first meeting is for you and the advisor to learn about each other and make sure they’re a good fit for you.

-- Your long-term goals.
+• Your long-term goals.
 If you’re not sure what they are yet, that’s OK.
 Talk through your personal and professional life and explain what's important to you.
-You and the advisor can identify them together.
+You and the advisor can identify your goals together.

 The success of your relationship with your financial advisor comes down to trust and communication.
 The best advisor will explain your options clearly and welcome your questions.